How It Works

 Essure is considered a low-cost form of birth control because it is permanent, and thus does not require routine medical visits or the need to purchase pills or a contraceptive device each month.

 - Does not interfere with sexual activity

 - Much less invasive than surgical sterilization

-- Moderate pain is possible during the procedure
+- Modern pain is possible during the procedure

 - Does not protect against sexually transmitted diseases